Tools & Workflow

 The Project-Based Approach

-The Education Discount Hack
+The Education Discount

-⚠️ Subscription Traps to Avoid
+Subscription Traps to Avoid

-Annual "Discounts": Adobe heavily pushes annual plans with lower monthly prices, but you're locked in for a year with hefty cancellation fees.
+Annual "discounts": Adobe heavily pushes annual plans with lower monthly prices, but you're locked in for a year with hefty cancellation fees (50% of remaining months).

-Auto-Renewal Surprise: Adobe is notorious for making cancellation difficult.
+Auto-renewal surprise: Adobe is notorious for making cancellation difficult.
 Set calendar reminders to evaluate your subscription before renewal dates.

-Strategies by Design Discipline
+Strategies by User Type

 UI/UX Designers

-Modern digital product design
+Digital product design

 Figma + Photoshop

-Brand Designers
+Brand and Identity Designers

 Illustrator + Photoshop

-Print Designers
+Print and Editorial Designers

 Magazines, books, marketing materials